What Is Cash Reconciliation? A Complete Overview

 This is a general guideline of the typical cash reconciliation process:

 1. Gather appropriate documentation.
-This includes everything from your point of sale/property management system (POS/PMS), bank statements, cash drops, and receipts.
+This includes everything from your POS/PMS, bank statements, and receipts.

 2. Ensure all transactions have been recorded appropriately.
-Whether you have automated accounting software or manually enter data, it’s important to ensure everything is documented in the appropriate place.
-Each cash tenders should be posted to the POS and a record for each cash drop should be recorded to allow for reconciliation.
+Whether you have automated accounting software or you manually enter data, it’s important to make sure that everything is documented in the appropriate place.

-6. Generate journal entries to be pushed to the general ledger.
-At the end of the reconciliation process, you will create formal accounting records that detail the specifics of cash collected versus cash posted and any variances; these will then become part of the general ledger.
+5. Generate journal entries to be pushed to the general ledger.
+At the end of the reconciliation process, you will create formal accounting records that detail the specifics of each transaction; these will then become part of the general ledger.

 Cash vs. Credit Reconciliation